-► Train all archivists to have cultural humility and describe materials using anti-oppressive language.

-- ► Educate yourself continually and constantly. - ► Hire more archivists of color to describe materials.

-Engage communities to ask how they wish to describe themselves.
+- cultural humility and describe materials using anti-oppressive - ► Educate yourself continually and - constantly. ► Hire more archivists of color to describe materials. - ► Engage communities to ask how they wish to describe themselves.
 Compensate them for their labor.

 When I look at descriptions of archival materials, I am not always bombarded by/reminded of my otherness.

-► Hire more archivists of color to describe materials.

-► Update finding aids that use outdated white supremacist language.
-Keep a note of your changes so that users can examine the history of the finding aid as an artifact.

-► Engage communities to ask how they wish to describe themselves.
+- In the more archivists of color to describe materials. - ► Update finding aids that use outdated white supremacist language.
+Keep a note of your changes so that users can examine the history of the finding aid as an artifact. - ► Engage communities to ask how they wish to describe themselves.
 Compensate them for their labor.